komyg/rm-shop-v1/tutorial.md

 ## Displaying the query data

 Now that we have our first query, we would like to display its data.
 To do this, create a new folder called *src/components*.
+It will contain all of our new components.

+### Create a new app component

+For this tutorial, we will create a new App component that will replace the current one.
+To start, please delete the *App.tsx*, *App.test.tsx* and *App.css* files.
+Then create a new folder: *components/app* and create a new *app.tsx* file inside it.

 ### Creating the character table